hhf112/cartgenie/README.md

 ## Disclaimer ⚠️
 This is a demo client based over limited scraping data.
 No user data is collected and persistantly stored without user consent in any form under any context.

-Experimentation is still be ongoing to improve the accuracy of the tool.
+Experimentation is ongoing to improve the accuracy of the tool.

 ## Upcoming features
 - Past chat history